davidhubbard/tiva-ussh/i2clib/README.md

  2. You probably want to [understand i2c](#understanding-i2c) to make the best decisions for your application design.

- 3. In Master mode, the address you send must be left-shifted by 1.
-The LSB or 1's bit is used to signal a read or write, and is not available for addresses.
+ 3. In Master mode:

+   a.
+The address you send must be left-shifted by 1.
+The LSB or 1's bit is used to
+      signal a read or write, and is not available for addresses.
 In other words, i2c addresses can be viewed as 0-127 (before the left-shift by 1) which become only the even numbers 0-254 (after the left-shift by 1).

- 4. In Master mode, only call `i2clib_m_send()` and `i2clib_m_recv()`.
+   b. only call `i2clib_m_send()` and `i2clib_m_recv()`.

- 5. In Master mode, you must signal that you intend to read by first calling `i2clib_m_send()` with the LSB (1's bit) set to 1.
-At that time you may also send bytes.
-After signalling a read, you must read by calling `i2clib_m_recv()`.
-The down side is that if you don't follow this sequence, the Connected Launchpad i2c hardware never flips the expected bits and i2clib freezes.
+   c.
+Signal that you intend to read by first calling `i2clib_m_send()` with the address LSB (1's bit)
+      set to 1.
+You may also send bytes at the same time.
+If signalling a read, do not forget to call `i2clib_m_recv()`.
+The downside is that if you don't follow these rules, the Connected Launchpad i2c hardware never flips the expected bits and i2clib freezes.

- 6. Do not blindly ignore an error returned from any i2clib function.
-If an error is returned, the master must give up and go back to I2C START which is done by calling `i2clib_m_send()`.
+ 4. Do not blindly ignore an error returned from any i2clib function.
+If an error is returned, the master must give up and restart from the first `i2clib_m_send()`.
+If a slave receives an error, it must give up and restart from the first `i2clib_s_recv()`.

+ 5. In Slave mode:

- 7. In Slave mode, only call `i2clib_s_send()` and `i2clib_s_recv()`.
+   a.
+Only call `i2clib_s_send()` and `i2clib_s_recv()`.

 Understanding i2c
 -----------------

-[i2c](http://en.wikipedia.org/wiki/I2C) is a brilliantly simple protocol that only uses 2 wires.
+[i2cis a brilliantly simple protocol](http://en.wikipedia.org/wiki/I2C) that only uses 2 wires.

 The 2 wires are:
 - SDA ("Serial Data")